 In the same way, if you intend to work independently as a translator.
 Again, you will need marketing and business skills in the competitive freelance market.

-The more language education, experience, and references you have, the better.
+The better your language education, experience, and references, the better.
 Having contacts is a definite benefit for Japanese language translators!

 How much does a Japanese translator earn?